 Science Technology Wisconsin Requiring Electronics Manufacturers to Pay for E-Waste By Jaymi Heimbuch Writer California Polytechnic State University, San Luis Obispo Jaymi Heimbuch is a writer and photographer specializing in wildlife conservation.
-She is the author of The Ethiopian Wolf: Hope at the Edge of Extinction. our editorial process Twitter Twitter Jaymi Heimbuch Updated October 11, 2018 Migrated Image Share Twitter Pinterest Email Science Space Natural Science Technology Agriculture Energy Photo via zappowbang via Flickr Creative Commons Lawmakers have started taking a stronger stance with electronics manufacturers, requiring them to accept more responsibility for the end-of-life handling of the gadgets they produce.
-The recent noise in New York between city and state officials and manufacturers helped set the stage for other states to push companies into pulling their weight in the recycling of electronics -- the long-term effect of which could be products designed to last longer and be easier to recycle, since manufacturers will feel the economic pinch of a gadget's final throes.
+She is the author of The Ethiopian Wolf: Hope at the Edge of Extinction. our editorial process Twitter Twitter Jaymi Heimbuch Updated October 11, 2018 Migrated Image / Justin Henry / Flickr Share Twitter Pinterest Email Science Space Natural Science Technology Agriculture Energy Lawmakers have started taking a stronger stance with electronics manufacturers, requiring them to accept more responsibility for the end-of-life handling of the gadgets they produce.
+The recent noise in New York between city and state officials and manufacturers helped set the stage for other states to push companies into pulling their weight in the recycling of electronics.
+The long-term effect of these laws could be products designed to last longer and are easier to recycle since manufacturers will feel the economic pinch of a gadget's final throes.
 The latest state to toughen up on manufacturers is Wisconsin, which just passed an e-waste recycling law that moves the burden from local governments to manufacturers.
 Beginning January 1, 2011, it'll be up to manufacturers to provide collection and recycling for electronics.
-According to Government Technology, Wisconsin's new law will require manufacturers to document that at least 80% of what they sell is being recycled.
+According to the Wisconsin Department of Natural Resources, the law will require manufacturers to document that at least 80% of what they sell is being recycled.
 The new program, called E-Cycle Wisconsin, took effect Wednesday, Sept.
 1, the rules of which require consumers to bring discarded electronics to one of the state's 300 collection sites, but the law gives the primary responsibility for collection and recycling to the manufacturer.
 "Nothing's changed in terms of costs," he said," but with this bill, instead of all these costs falling on the taxpayers, the manufacturer bears the primary financial responsibility.
 Now we're actually getting paid a few cents a pound."
 The law will not only help ensure manufacturers shoulder more of the weight of disposing of their products, but also help divert from landfills waste that can be reused for manufacturing, and on the more dire side, release metals including lead and mercury into the soil and groundwater.
-Wisconsin's Department of Natural Resources lists what is covered under the new law, from computers to televisions to gaming devices.
-Advocates for electronics manufacturer responsibility have helped move laws like this forward, with Connecticut recently becoming the 24th state to institute an e-waste law.
-While it certainly isn't popular among the manufacturers who are being required to foot a larger portion of the bill, as we heard more about during last year's Consumer Electronics Show, we're sure to continue to see news that more states are adopting law -- and those that have them becoming more strict -- about what happens to electronics at the end of their useful life.
+Wisconsin's DNR lists what is covered under the new law, from computers to televisions to gaming devices.
+Advocates for electronics manufacturer responsibility have helped move laws like this forward.
+Twenty-five states have instituted an e-waste law.
+While it certainly isn't popular among the manufacturers who are being required to foot a larger portion of the bill, as we heard more about during last year's Consumer Electronics Show, we're sure to continue to see the news that more states are adopting law -- and those that have them becoming more strict -- about what happens to electronics at the end of their useful life.